solo-io/gloo/docs/content/guides/gloo_federation/multicluster_rbac.md

 EOF
 ```

-The MultiClusterRole allows the `CREATE` action for all Gloo Federation API groups on the remote cluster and namspace gloo-system.
+The MultiClusterRole allows the `CREATE` action for all Gloo Edge Federation API groups on the remote cluster and namspace gloo-system.
 Any account bound to this role would have no permissions on the local cluster, and would only be able to create new items in the remote cluster.
 The `action` key of the spec can be set to CREATE, UPDATE, or DELETE.

 The next step is to create a service account and bind it to the role.
 We'll create an account by running the following: